KISHI Eiko

 precision style of working work presents many challenges, and I realized the

 difficulty of working within time limit.
 This segment of the Seto Residency program involved two American potters; Brad SCHWIEGER and Andrea Leila DENECKE, and one Japanese, me.
 My collaboration with Brad in particular was a valuable experience that only the Artist-in-Residence program could provide.
 The work was extremely difficult but interesting, as it involved throwing my rough clay which contains much colored grog.
+Brad chose his original method of throwing a thick form and then applying spiral shaping with a cutting string.
+The strong and roughly standing form was a sculpture of a new type and it reminded me of a moving object coming to an

-me, leaving the very important work of finishing it in my method, and in so doing, inspiring it to new life.
+abrupt halt.
+After being thrown and altered, Brad’s work was handed to me, leaving the very important work of finishing it in my method, and in so doing, inspiring it to new life.
 I enjoyed the difficulty of collaboration.
 It was the first such experience for me and involved a lot of complex phases that I had always avoided.
 I could not have imaged how the finished work would appear and the collaboration thus brought me to a new world of art.
 It was something beyond my previous concepts and perception, letting me come

 across new findings to feel what I had not experienced before.
 Thus, together we produced works that are gentle, tranquil and concealing something strong inside.
 Brad and I had learned different pottery arts in different places.
 These two potters met in Seto to realize a collaboration.
 We believe that this experience will definitely have a positive impact on future work for each of us.